 Flowers for Algernon Syndrome: In the episode with the magic boomerang that causes anyone that holds it to completely change their personality, Ed becomes incredibly smart whenever holding it and then reverts to his usual dumb self when he lets go.

-Lightning Bruiser: As demonstrated in The Movie, not only he can endure a lot of pain and possessing Super Strength, he can run so fast that he managed to outrun kids with three different modes of transportation with only his bare feet and while carrying a whole car.
+Lightning Bruiser: As demonstrated in The Movie, not only he can endure a lot of pain and lift houses, he can run so fast that he managed to outrun kids with three different modes of transportation with only his bare feet and while carrying a whole car.

 Reality Warper: Possibly due to his strict diet of B-Movies, Ed is even more loosely attached to reality than everything else.